happywang23/getting-started/syllabus.md

 -   Optional topics if time permits: security policies, distributed systems and a comparison with other operating systems.

  **More Information about the course schedule and link to lecture materials is available at https://github.com/CS3281-vu/lectures/blob/master/README.md**

+you will get access to the lecture material when you provide us your github id as stated in step 1 at https://github.com/CS3281-vu/getting-started

 ## Important Links

 - http://pages.cs.wisc.edu/~remzi/OSTEP/
 - https://piazza.com/class/is4z9ktkjli2l0
-- We will be posting videos describing some common setup procedures at this youtube channel https://www.youtube.com/channel/UCdoteyzXbVSd3bJSc-u-AjA
 - https://github.com/CS3281-vu/
      - you can access it once we add you to the github organization of CS3281-2016 - for this we need your github id.
-Please submit it at https://goo.gl/forms/YAgKjz8V6RmQcO2f2
+Please submit it at https://goo.gl/forms/6IpIuTsaqTeKRrRu1